-Idaho has over 250 operations that produce a diversity of organic crops including vegetables, meats, milk, eggs, and wine, as well as non-food crops such as hay and barley.
+Idaho has over 240 certified operations producing a diversity of organic crops including vegetables, meats, milk, eggs, and wine, as well as non-food crops like hay and barley.

-An Idaho-certified organic food product is one which has been produced without the use of synthetically compounded fertilizers, pesticides or growth regulators for a period of at least 36 months prior to harvest.
-It is a product marketed using the term ‘organic’ (or as a derivative) in its labeling or advertising and is processed, packaged, transported and stored to retain maximum nutritional value, without the use of artificial preservatives, coloring or other additives, irradiation or synthetic pesticides.
-The organic system of production emphasizes sustainability and limited natural inputs, relying heavily on such things as crop rotation and animal manure for soil health and fertility.
+An Idaho-certified organic food product has been produced without the use of synthetically compounded fertilizers, pesticides, or growth regulators for a least 36 months prior to harvest.
+Products are marketed using the term ‘organic’ (or as a derivative) in their labeling or advertising.
+Organics are processed, packaged, transported, and stored to retain maximum nutritional value, without artificial preservatives, colorings, additives, irradiation, or synthetic pesticides.
+The organic production system emphasizes sustainability and limited natural inputs, relying heavily on such things as crop rotation and animal manure to promote soil health and fertility.